 5 Useful Tips for a Planned Utility Company Outage

-Posted by Angela R. in Customer Reminders on August 11, 2015
+Posted by Tim Smith in Customer Reminders on August 11, 2015

 The services provided by utility companies are vital for their customers.
 Whether it be water, gas or electricity, temporarily cutting the service is going to cause some inconvenience.
 In order to cut down on the amount of customers calling into the office asking why the service is disrupted and when it will be resumed, you can save everyone the headache by executing a plan for outages that has every customer involved in the communication loop.